Kai-Ming/documentation/README.md

 <details>
     <summary>Code documentation</summary>

 Upon initialization, it will call the `setTranslation()` function to set the text to the target language.
 Import information from the local storage to the field.
 Call the `checkCountDown()` function to check if the countdown is over.
-If the current network is not Solana, call the `getGasFeeEstimate()` function to get an estimate of the gas fee, else get the private key for solana from the local storage and store it in the `solanaPrivKey` field.
+If the current network is not Solana, call the `getGasFeeEstimate()` function to get an estimate of the gas fee, else get the private key for Solana from the local storage and store it in the `solanaPrivKey` field.

 - **`getGasFeeEstimate()`**
   - Check if the network is BSC, if yes, call the api to get the gas fee for "fast", "average" and "slow".